gwen001/testxss/README.md

 	--suffix	suffix all payloads with a string, default is random string --encode	urlencode the payload, default=disabled
-	--replace	replace the value of the parameter by the payload instead of concatenate at the end (only for GP)
+	--replace	replace the value of the parameter by the payload instead of concatenate at the end (only for GP) --wish		parse that string we want to find in the response

 	--no-test	do not performed any test, list only the urls called --phantom	if you test XSS with phantomjs, full path to the executable